-If the prize or winning is And the program is Then the treatment is

-Cash (i.e., currency, checks or money orders) All programs Counted as unearned income

-Non-cash items ALTCSSSI-MAO Excluded.
+If the prize or winning is And the program is Then the treatment is Cash (i.e., currency, checks or money orders) All programs Counted as unearned income.
+NOTE For MAGI programs, prizes and winnings of \$80,000.00 or more must be prorated over more than one month; see section 2 below.
+Non-cash items ALTCSSSI-MAOMSP Excluded.
+AdultCaretaker RelativePregnant Woman Counted as unearned income.
+Prizes and winnings of \$80,000.00 or more must be prorated over more than one month; see

-• MSP

-Adult Counted as unearned income.

-Caretaker Relative NOTE The fair market

-Pregnant Woman value of the prize or award is the income
+Child section 2 below.
+NOTE The fair market value of the prize or winnings is the countable income amount.

-Child amount.

-KidsCare